Marthyna/hpc-energy-consumption-profiling/README.md

 ## Folder Structure

-- **bibliography:** Relevant articles and papers that serve as the foundation for the research.

 - **notes:** In this folder, you will find Jupyter notebooks, one containing a comprehensive logbook documenting the research progress and the other containing Python code experiments conducted on the data.